-The headlines page gives you access to that key data for which you are frequently asked using visualisation and text commentary to make them accessible to a wider audience.
+The headlines page gives you access to that key data you most often need with visualisation and text commentary to make them accessible to a wider audience.

-The text snippets and charts on the page can be easily copied and used to support your virtual school's reporting processes.
+The text snippets and charts on the page can be easily copied and used to support other documents and your reporting process.

 Users will access this material in slightly different ways depending on their roles and permissions in Nexus.
 Users who can only access CIN reporting will be taken to this page direct when selecting Insight/Headlines.